reactive-streams/reactive-streams-jvm/README.md

 Handling streams of data—especially “live” data whose volume is not predetermined—requires special care in an asynchronous system.
 The most prominent issue is that resource consumption needs to be carefully controlled such that a fast data source does not overwhelm the stream destination.
 Asynchrony is needed in order to enable the parallel use of computing resources, on collaborating network hosts or multiple CPU cores within a single machine.

-The main goal of Reactive Streams is to govern the exchange of stream data across an asynchronous boundary—think passing  elements on to another thread or thread-pool—while ensuring that the receiving side is not forced to buffer arbitrary amounts of data.
+The main goal of Reactive Streams is to govern the exchange of stream data across an asynchronous boundary – think passing  elements on to another thread or thread-pool — while ensuring that the receiving side is not forced to buffer arbitrary amounts of data.
 In other words, backpressure is an integral part of this model in order to allow the queues which mediate between threads to be bounded.
 The benefits of asynchronous processing would be negated if the communication of backpressure were synchronous (see also the [Reactive Manifesto](http://reactivemanifesto.org/)), therefore care has been taken to mandate fully non-blocking and asynchronous behavior of all aspects of a Reactive Streams implementation.

 It is the intention of this specification to allow the creation of many conforming implementations, which by virtue of abiding by the rules will be able to interoperate smoothly, preserving the aforementioned benefits and characteristics across the whole processing graph of a stream application.